ENCOURAGEMENT FOR TEENS

 I did my best, and that is all a parent can do, and now both Chris and Sherry have two children of their own and now are raising their kids the best they can.
 Parents, your children will have their struggles to contend with.

 I learned and practice three words the best I could which I believe directly helped my kids.
-The three words are, “Firm, Fair, and Fun!”
+Three words that I tried to always keep in mind were the words, “Firm, Fair, and Fun!”
 I am convinced that contributed to developing them to who they are today as 25 and 33-years old.
 Parents, I suggest you do the same, and teenagers, you might want to follow that lead.

 Keep God in your home and remember the scripture Joshua 24:15 But if serving the Lord seems undesirable to you, then choose for yourselves this day whom you will serve, whether the gods your ancestors served beyond the Euphrates or the gods of the Amorites, in whose land you are living.
 But as for me and my household, we will serve the Lord.”